xinzhan/core-services.en/help/interface/activation/activation.md

  </tbody>
 </table>

 If you want help implementing dynamic tag management we encourage you to contact your Account Manager for information on Adobe Global Services offerings, or implementation partner offerings.
-Please also feel free to contact us at [@AdobeExpCare](https://twitter.com/AdobeExpCare) with hashtag #DTM.
+Please also feel free to contact us at [@AdobeExpCare](https://twitter.com/AdobeExpCare) with hashtag #DTM. -->

-## Experience Cloud Triggers {#section_EEA3A8B5EFCB4F8BABC4ADAF3DD41831}
+## Experience Cloud [!UICONTROL Triggers] {#section_EEA3A8B5EFCB4F8BABC4ADAF3DD41831}

-*Triggers* enables marketers to define and monitor key consumer behaviors, and then generate cross-solution communication for use in real-time decisions and personalization.
+[!UICONTROL Experience Cloud Triggers] enables marketers to define and monitor key consumer behaviors, and then generate cross-solution communication for use in real-time decisions and personalization.

 <table id="table_AF6842470172429EA97C9B02163BD0C3">
  <thead>